 That, my friend, is good news!

 Just as Paul declared in Philippians 4:13, we can do all things, including learning to be content, through the strength we receive following Christ.
 Here are 4 ways to find contentment in Christ:

 - Accept rejection.
-That sounds crazy, because rejection is not easy.
+That sounds crazy because rejection is not easy.
 But overcoming feeling rejected is a secret to moving past approval seeking.
-Rejection is part of life, but it can help us grow closer to God as we realize our weakness’ can actually be strengths.
+Rejection is part of life, but it can help us grow closer to God as we realize our weaknesses can actually be strengths.
 Our weakness reveals our dependence on God for a peaceful, free life.